anerv/cycling_data_quality/README.md

 For example, running `sh export_notebooks2html.sh 3` or `sh convert_htmls2pdf.sh 3` will export or create a report only for notebooks 1a+1b and 2a+2b and 3a.

-A corresponding title page will be generated for the pdf report.
-This title page makes use of an html template at [`exports/titlepage_template.html`](exports/titlepage_template.html).
-To alter the appearance of the title page, this template can be edited.
+A title page, headers, and footers will be generated for the pdf report.
+These elements make use of (meta-)templates in the [`templates`](templates) folder, from which local templates at `exports/[study_area]/html/titlepage_template.html` are derived.
+To alter the appearance of title page, headers, or footers, these (meta-)templates can be edited.
 </details>

 ## Limitations